• Skip to primary navigation

 • ¼ cup Basil Finely chopped

-• 2 tbsp Dill Finely chopped
+• 2 tablespoon Dill Finely chopped

 • ½ small Red onion